IBM/openshift101/workshop/pre-work/CLOUD_SHELL.md

-# The IBM Cloud Shell - Using the CLI
+# The IBM Cloud Shell: Using the CLI

 For this workshop we'll be using the IBM Cloud Shell.
 The IBM Cloud Shell is a cloud-based shell workspace that you can access through your browser.
 It's preconfigured with the full IBM Cloud CLI and tons of plug-ins, and other 3rd party CLIs like OpenShift's `oc`, Helm's `helm` and Kubernetes' `kubectl`.